funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --rpz                 Switch the value of the RPZ policies test.

                                 When used, RPZ policies will be properly tested.

-                                Warning: This is not taken in consideration if the '--syntax' argument is not given.
-                                Configured value: False
         --shadow-file, --shadow
                                 Switch the value of the usage and generation of a shadow file before a file test starts.